TheFe91/cached_firestorage/README.md

  * `String mapKey`: The key at which your cached entry will be stored
  * `String filePath`: The file path on your Firebase Storage bucket
  * `String? storageKey`: You can split the cache into sub-paths: this is the subpath key
- * `String? fallbackFilePath`: If provided, this is the path that will be returned in case of no matches on Firebase Storage
+ * `String? fallbackFilePath`: If provided, this is the path that at which CachedFirestorage will try to point in case of no matches on the first attempt Firebase Storage.
+If also the second attempt goes bad, Cached Firestorage will return an empty string;

 ### removeCacheEntry